wp-plugins/alo-easymail/readme.txt

 * **manage capabilities**: choose the roles that can send newsletter, manage subscribers and settings
 * **view sending report**: how many subscribers have opened the newsletter
 * **multilanguage**: set all texts and options, you can write multilanguage newsletters - full integration with [qTranslate](http://wordpress.org/extend/plugins/qtranslate/)
+* **debug tool**: rather than the recipients, you can send all emails of a newsletter to the author or you can have them recorded into a log file

 **Pubblic side Features**